jayyvis/mongojs-logger/README.md

 });
 ```

-And you will get a log for operation (as how your handler prints it)
+And you can get a log for this operation (as how your handler prints it)
 ```
 [db] comments.find {postId: 250}
 ```